Last week I went hiking. Nothing crazy, just a short little hike to the top of a local mountain.

 Think I'm crazy?
-Check it out:
+Check it out.

-It Always Looks Easier From Far Away
+It Always Looks Easier from Far Away

 Before you start hiking, it always seems easier than it really is.
-That's the truth – just look at that “tiny” little mountain I hiked up – easy!
+That's the truth.
+Just look at that “tiny” little mountain I hiked up: easy!
 But that suddenly changes when you're at the base of the mountain.

-Getting Started Is The Toughest Part
+Getting Started Is the Toughest Part

 Once you get to the base of the mountain, you have to get started.
 When hiking, I've always felt like that first mile was the hardest.
 Once you get going, it eases up (mostly because you get used to it).

 Again, the same is true with investing.
-Getting started is tough, but once you nail the basics and setup your portfolio, the rest is “easy”.
+Getting started is tough, but once you nail the basics and set up your portfolio, the rest is “easy.”
 It's easy in the regard that you don't have to do any more work for it, and it should be growing for you.

 After I conquer that first mile, I tend to get in a groove.
 My pack suddenly feels lighter, my legs just want to move, and the path just opens up in front of me.
-Hiking does get much easier once you get into a nice groove.
+Hiking does become much easier once you get into a nice groove.

-With investing, once you setup everything, it's pretty much on autopilot.
+With investing, once you set up everything, it's pretty much on autopilot.
 You may have to rebalance or course-correct a bit here and there, but really, it should work for itself.
 This is the groove you need to make money!

 The Peak is Retirement